Applying to Dental School

 - Fill out and submit a Request to Access Records form .

-- Request that your letters of recommendation be sent directly to Dr. Maria Cuevas , chair of the Pre-Medical Advisory Committee, before May 18, 2020.
+- Request that your letters of recommendation be sent directly to Dr. Maria Cuevas , chair of the Pre-Medical Advisory Committee.
 Your personal and professional references should send their letters as Word documents or as PDFs on their official letterhead with their signature included.
 Letters should be emailed with your name in the subject line.

 - If you choose to have the Pre-Medical Advisory Committee prepare your letters of evaluation and recommendation, you will be required to have an interview with members of the committee.
-The interviews will take approximately 20–30 minutes and will be held March 4, 2020–April 30, 2020.
+The interviews will take approximately 20–30 minutes.

 - If you are applying to Texas schools, also begin your Texas application (TMDSAS) when it opens around May 1.
 If you are applying to schools outside Texas, you will need to use the ADEA AADSAS application service.
 Begin your AADSAS application when it becomes available around May 15 and submissions open June 4.